mincong-h/mincong-h.github.io/_posts/2022-10-16-technical-documentation.md

 ## Introduction

-I have contributed a lot to company's internal documenatations and also wrote 210 blog posts in this website in the past 6 years.
+I have contributed a lot to company's internal documenatation.
+I also wrote 210 blog posts in this website in the past 6 years and gained about 1 million page views.
 Therefore, I want to share my experience about how to write technical documentations.

 Writing technical documentation has many benefits: it allows users to understand